PgCache/pgcache/README.md

 # pgcache

 A transparent caching proxy for PostgreSQL that caches query results and maintains cache using PostgreSQL logical replication.
-You can also think of it as a smart read replica that stores hot data, and leaves cold data on origin.
+You can also think of it as a smart read replica that only stores hot data, and leaves cold data on origin.

 ## Overview